nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 ## Other less used ICI APIs

 There are many other less frequently used APIs.

-Please see manual pages for the following:
+Please see the manual pages for the following:

  `ion`, `sdr`, `sdrlist`, `platform`, `lyst`, `psm`, `memmgr`, `sdrstring`, `sdrtable`, and `smlist`.